untapped-energy/data/contributed-data/1_aging_infrastructure/scada_data/readme.md

 ## Server 1 Files

-This is SCADA data from a tier 2 producer with properties all over Alberta.
+This is SCADA data from a Tier 2 producer with properties all over Alberta.
 Focusing efforts on uploading data from Central Alberta first and will expand data collection as time permits.
-Areas covered will be near Nordegg, Rocky Mountain House, Sundre, and Caroline.
+There are samples of data from a variety of areas.

 - wells.csv - contains a list of all the wells in the system.
 - meters.csv - contains a list of the EFM meters in the system and their configuration (includes gas composition/quality).
 - analog_points.csv - contains a list of all the analog points in the system and their metadata.
 - digital_points.csv - contains a list of all the digital/discrete points in the system and their metadata.
 - historic_data - this folder contains the point history, one file per point.
 History is from Sept 2017 to Sept 2018.
+Join with the point lists for better context. **I stopped uploading files... too many and some are too large. - Dustin**

+You can download a ZIP file of the server_1 files here: https://s3-us-west-2.amazonaws.com/cdn.jpisolutions/untapped_datathon/scada_data/server_1_zip.zip

 ## Industry Info